mokagio/mokacoding/metallo/src/posts/2020-11-20-better-merging-for-github-pull-requests.md

 ```

 Obviously, no one will ever ask you to guess what a commit does only by reading its title – let alone offer you a million dollars.
+Still, understanding what code does and working with it is something you are being paid for.
+The easier you can do that the more value you can bring to the table.

-On top of that, the GitHub UI makes it easy to bring up extra information for a commit, as well as the PR it belongs to.
+It's true that the GitHub UI makes it easy to bring up extra information for a commit, as well as the PR it belongs to.

-Still, even though the extra information is only one click away, the second commit is more explicit than the first.
+Even though the extra information is only one click away, the second commit is more explicit than the first.
 There is less friction for the reader to understand what the commit does.

 ## Shorten the path to understanding